Struggling with how to list category posts on your WordPress site?

 - Ensure greater visibility for the full range of content on your site (as opposed to just recent posts), boosting your content's rankings and therefore your whole site's SEO.

 You could always just link to a category’s archive page, but that’s often not a workable solution if:

 - You're looking to list category posts inside another piece of content (like a post or page)

-- You prefer a simple list or table view to the full category archive layout in your theme
+- Do you prefer a simple list or table view to the full category archive layout in your theme

-- You want pinpoint control over the exact information that displays for each post in your list
+- You want pinpoint control over the exact information displays for each post in your list

 Instead, you might be looking for something like this:

 Or perhaps a simple list of product names, like this: